Akash190104/diffusers/README.md

 - @ermongroup's DDIM implementation, available [here](https://github.com/ermongroup/ddim)
 - @yang-song's Score-VE and Score-VP implementations, available [here](https://github.com/yang-song/score_sde_pytorch)

-We also want to thank @heejkoo for the very helpful overview of papers, code and resources on diffusion models, available [here](https://github.com/heejkoo/Awesome-Diffusion-Models) as well as @crowsonkb and @rromb for useful discussions and insights.
+We also want to thank @heejkoo for the very helpful overview of papers, code, and resources on diffusion models, available [here](https://github.com/heejkoo/Awesome-Diffusion-Models) as well as @crowsonkb and @rromb for useful discussions and insights.

 ## Citation